flintlib/flint/doc/source/fmpz.rst

 .. function:: int fmpz_is_prime(const fmpz_t n)

     Attempts to prove `n` prime.
 If `n` is proven prime, the function returns `1`.
 If `n` is definitely composite, the function returns `0`.

+    This function calls :func:`n_is_prime` for `n` that fits in a single word.
+    For `n` larger than one word, it tests divisibility by a few small primes and whether `n` is a perfect square to rule out trivial composites.
+    For `n` up to about 81 bits, it then uses a strong probable prime test (Miller-Rabin test) with the first 13 primes as witnesses.
+This has been shown to prove primality [SorWeb2016]_.

+    For larger `n`, it does a single base-2 strong probable prime test to eliminate most composite numbers.
+If `n` passes, it does a combination of Pocklington, Morrison and Brillhart, Lehmer, Selfridge tests.
+If any of these tests fails to give a proof, it falls back to performing an APRCL test.

-Otherwise the function returns `-1`.
+    If the algorithm fails to prove that `n` is prime, returns `-1`.

-    The function assumes that `n` is likely prime, i.e. it is not very efficient if `n` is composite.
-A strong probable prime test should be run first to ensure that `n` is probably prime.

-    Currently due to the lack of an APR-CL or ECPP implementation, this function does not succeed often.
+    This outcome is theoretically possible but unlikely to happen in practice.

 .. function:: void fmpz_lucas_chain(fmpz_t Vm, fmpz_t Vm1, const fmpz_t A, const fmpz_t m, const fmpz_t n)